tmtsoftware/osw-dev/README.md

 1. Execute `sbt` command to enter into sbt console
 1. Execute `run update-submodules` command to update project
-1. **TMTRunner**
 1. Execute `run start` command to start CSW and ESW services
-   1. If you want to make changes to script locally then execute `run start --live"`, this uses `0.1.0-SNAPSHOT` version of `sequencer-scripts` repo